Mountains, Trains, Aspens, Friendly People: Our Colorado Vacation

 To get to and from the ruins, we had to climb several wooden ladders.
 Though they were clearly sturdy and firm, it was still an adventure to use them!
 Listen, if two sixty-three-year-olds can cut it, you probably can too!
 Thats Cindy in the red ball cap.
 You go, girl!

 Much of the town life centered on kivas, round rooms dug into the ground.
 What were all their uses?
 No one knows for sure, but they were probably used for town meetings and religious events.
 Note the fire pit in the kiva above; the small floor-level opening at the back was to allow fresh air to be drawn in as the heat and smoke from the fire went out the hole in the roof (which doubled as a doorway—doors to dwellings were in the roofs in the pueblo architecture).
 The vertical stone between the opening and the fire is to deflect the outside air and keep it from blowing out the fire.
-Cool!
+That is AD 1300 technology!

 Our park ranger tour guide was great!
 I’ll bet we stood there and listened to him for 30 minutes to an hour.
 The history he shared was fascinating.
 For instance, originally the dwellings would have had a sort of plaster covering over the stones that natives would paint a variety of colors.